btietze0623/News_Article_Reader/README.md

 The tf-idf score is the product of those equations.
 TF-IDF(t) = TF(t) * IDF(t)

 I created this code through a Codecademy course, and made my own modifications to improve the output.
 Primarily, I extended the results of the tf-idf test from 1 word to n = 15.
 I have used an existing preprocessing.py script that codecademy built.
 This script lemmatizes, tokenizes, normalizes the corpus.
-I wrote previous code that did this in the News-Scraper-Topic-Analyzer respository
+I wrote previous code that did this in the News-Scraper-Topic-Analyzer respository.
+In using n = 1, I found the tf-idf result to not have much insight and frequently be wrong, but in using 15 this gives a better picture of the topics discussed in the article.

 This repository has 3 scripts.
 Read_articles.py, articles.py, and preprocessing.py.
 Articles contains 10 articles that I found online.
 Read_articles.py runs the tf-idf analysis and calls the preprocessing functions from preprocessing.py.